bunto/bunto/site/_docs/github-pages.md

 Unlike user and organization Pages, Project Pages are kept in the same repository as the project they are for, except that the website content is stored in a specially named `gh-pages` branch.
-The content of this branch will be rendered using Jekyll, and the output will become available under a subpath of your user pages subdomain, such as `username.github.io/project` (unless a custom domain is specified—see below).
+The content of this branch will be rendered using Bunto, and the output will become available under a subpath of your user pages subdomain, such as `username.github.io/project` (unless a custom domain is specified—see below).

-The Jekyll project repository itself is a perfect example of this branch structure—the [master branch]({{ site.repository }}) contains the actual software project for Jekyll, however the Jekyll website (that you’re looking at right now) is contained in the [gh-pages branch]({{ site.repository }}/tree/gh-pages) of the same repository.
+The Bunto project repository itself is a perfect example of this branch structure—the [master branch]({{ site.repository }}) contains the actual software project for Bunto, however the Bunto website (that you’re looking at right now) is contained in the [gh-pages branch]({{ site.repository }}/tree/gh-pages) of the same repository.

 <div class="note warning">
   <h5>Source Files Must be in the Root Directory</h5>
   <p>
-GitHub Pages <a href="https://help.github.com/articles/troubleshooting-github-pages-build-failures#source-setting">overrides</a> the <a href="http://jekyllrb.com/docs/configuration/#global-configuration">“Site Source”</a> configuration value, so if you locate your files anywhere other than the root directory, your site may not build correctly.
+GitHub Pages <a href="https://help.github.com/articles/troubleshooting-github-pages-build-failures#source-setting">overrides</a> the <a href="http://bunto.github.io/docs/configuration/#global-configuration">“Site Source”</a> configuration value, so if you locate your files anywhere other than the root directory, your site may not build correctly.
   </p>
 </div>